-Melanie H. Zimdars (42) has been Chief Compliance Officer of the Managing Owner since November 2017.
+Melanie H. Zimdars (41) has been Chief Compliance Officer of the Managing Owner since November 2017.
 In this role she is responsible for all aspects of regulatory compliance for the Managing Owner.
-Ms. Zimdars has also served as Chief Compliance Officer of Invesco Exchange-Traded Fund Trust, Invesco Exchange-Traded Fund Trust II, Invesco India Exchange-Traded Fund Trust, Invesco Actively Managed Exchange-Traded Fund Trust since November 2017.
+Ms. Zimdars has also served as Chief Compliance Officer of PowerShares Exchange-Traded Fund Trust, PowerShares Exchange-Traded Fund Trust II, PowerShares India Exchange-Traded Fund Trust, PowerShares Actively Managed Exchange-Traded Fund Trust and PowerShares Actively Managed Exchange-Traded Commodity Fund Trust since November 2017.
 From September 2009 to October 2017, she served as Vice President and Deputy Chief Compliance Officer at ALPS Holdings, Inc. where she was Chief Compliance Officer for six different mutual fund complexes, including active and passive ETFs and open-end and closed-end funds.
 Through its subsidiary companies, ALPS Holdings, Inc. is a provider of investment products and customized servicing solutions to the financial services industry.
 Ms. Zimdars received a BS degree from the University of Wisconsin-La Crosse.
 Ms. Zimdars was listed as a principal of the Managing Owner on February 1, 2018.

-John Zerr (56) has been a Member of the Board of Managers of the Managing Owner since September 2006.
-Mr. Zerr has also served as Chief Operating Officer of the Americas for Invesco Ltd. since February 2018.
-Prior to his current position, Mr. Zerr served as Managing Director and General Counsel - U.S. Retail of Invesco Management Group, Inc., a registered investment adviser affiliated with the Managing Owner, from March 2006 until February 2018, where he was responsible for overseeing the U.S. Retail Legal Department for Invesco Ltd. and its affiliated companies.
+John Zerr (55) has been a Member of the Board of Managers of the Managing Owner since September 2006.
+Mr. Zerr is also Managing Director and General Counsel for U.S. Retail of Invesco Management Group, Inc., a registered investment adviser affiliated with the Managing Owner, since March 2006, where he is responsible for overseeing the U.S. Retail Legal Department for Invesco Ltd. and its affiliated companies.
 Mr. Zerr has also been a Senior Vice President and Secretary of IDI since March 2006 and June 2006, respectively.
 He also served as a Director of that entity until February 2010.
 Mr. Zerr has served as Senior Vice President of Invesco Advisers, Inc., a registered investment adviser affiliated with the Managing Owner, since December 2009.
 Mr. Zerr serves as a Director, Vice President and Secretary of Invesco Investment Services, Inc., a registered transfer agency since May 2007.
-Mr. Zerr has served as Director, Senior Vice President, General Counsel and Secretary of a number of other Invesco Ltd. wholly-owned subsidiaries which service or serviced portions of Invesco Ltd.'s U.S. Retail business since May 2007 and since June 2010 with respect to certain Van Kampen entities engaged in the asset management business that were acquired by Invesco Ltd. from Morgan Stanley.
+Mr. Zerr has served as Director, Senior Vice President, General Counsel and Secretary of a number of other Invesco Ltd. wholly-owned subsidiaries which service or serviced portions of Invesco Ltd.'s US Retail business since May 2007 and since June 2010 with respect to certain Van Kampen entities engaged in the asset management business that were acquired by Invesco Ltd. from Morgan Stanley.
 In each of the foregoing positions Mr. Zerr is responsible for overseeing legal operations.
 In such capacity, Mr. Zerr also is responsible for overseeing the legal activities of the Invesco Funds.
 Mr. Zerr earned a BA degree in economics from Ursinus College.
 He graduated cum laude with a J.D. from Temple University School of Law.
 Mr. Zerr was listed as a principal of the Managing Owner on December 6, 2012.

-Brian Hartigan (40) joined the Managing Owner in May 2015 as Global Head of ETF Investments.
+Brian Hartigan (39) joined the Managing Owner in May 2015 as Global Head of ETF Investments.
 In his role, Mr. Hartigan manages the portfolio management function at the Managing Owner, with the Director of Portfolio Management reporting to him.
 Previously from June 2010 until May of 2015, Mr. Hartigan was the Head of Portfolio Management and Research for Invesco Capital Markets, Inc., the sponsor of unit investment trusts.
 In that role, he oversaw portfolio management of Invesco unit trusts.
 He earned his B.A. from the University of St. Thomas in Minnesota and an MBA in finance from DePaul University.
 He is a CFA charterholder and a member of the CFA Society of Chicago.
-Mr. Hartigan was listed as a principal and registered as an associated person of the Managing Owner on February 21, 2018 and May 29, 2018, respectively.
+Mr. Hartigan was listed as a principal of the Managing Owner on February 21, 2018.